eleijonmarck/lane-follower/README.md

  * time
  * time
  * some other time
-* There is no competition here, but we hope that everyone can make at least one lap around the court
+* We have made it so that the driving lane will get harder and harder.
+And see who makes it the furtherest

 TODO:
+[ ] sponsor
-[ ] estimate the number of needed participants for the event [ ] try to get a sponsor
+[x] estimate the number of needed participants for the event - around 40 people [ ] USB-sticks for loading the models through /usb/model.pkl [x] ~~git server for cars~~ - Would have been cool.
+Nice to have feature [ ] might need GPU credits for the event. ~ anyone know how much?
 [ ] venue?
-[ ] git server installation and setup on RPi:s
+[ ] see what framerate is needed for input to model